osmanaligungor/unitTest-covidMap/README.md

 <h1>Covid Map</h1>

-<p>This project is a modern Covid Map project built using React and Vite.
-It features a user-friendly design and is developed with the latest technologies, utilizing various npm and React libraries to create a modern structure.JSON Server was used for the database.</p>
+<p>This project is a modern Covid Map project built using React.
+It features a user-friendly design and is developed with the latest technologies, utilizing various npm and React libraries to create a modern structure.RapidAPI was used for the API.</p>

 <h1>Features</h1>

 <p>100% Test Coverage</p>
 <p>Responsive Layout: In this way, a compatible appearance is provided even on different screen sizes.</p>
 <p>Modern Design.</p>
-<p>The project's unit tests were implemented using React Testing Library and Jest.</p>
+<p>The project's unit tests were implemented using React Testing Library</p>

 <h1>Technologies Used</h1>